krishnanlab/RNAseq_coexpression/README.md

 This command was incorporated into a simple bash script to iterate over a directory.
 The gold standard can be any gold standard file found in the "gold_standards" directory.
 The evaluation output will include the number of true positives/false positives/true negatives/false negatives at 20000 cutoffs so that auPRC, auROC, or other desired metrics can be calculated from the file.
 In our analysis, the R package [pracma](https://cran.r-project.org/web/packages/pracma/index.html) was used to calculate the area under the precision-recall curve and the area under the ROC curve.

 ## Data Transformations
 VST and rlog are the data transformations we tested to compare to the hyperbolic arcsine transformation.
 Both transformations can only be used with count data.
-We perform sample selection and gene filtering by cpm before doing the transformation, then correlation calculation can be performed to build the network.
+We perform sample selection and gene filtering by cpm before doing the transformation, then gene type filtering followed by correlation calculation can be performed to build the network.
 Network transformation can still be done if desired.

 ### VST